Menomonee Falls Wisconsin Homepage

 Several Menomonee Falls Police officers have been specially trained in this Crime Prevention sub-specialty, which assists residents in "target-hardening" their residence in order to promote residential safety and hopefully minimize thefts, burglary, and other serious crimes.

-For more information about Neighborhood Watch, please contact Detective Jay Weber by email or call 262-532-8724.
+For more information about Neighborhood Watch, please contact Sergeant Christopher Bellows by email or call 262-532-8720.